Over the past seventeen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.

 - From Paddocks to Prisons (2005).

-With public recognition and reward from the Voiceless Media Prizes, mainstream journalists are now covering key animal issues with greater vigor, pace and enthusiasm, ‘lifting the veil of secrecy’ on hidden cruelty as we intended.
+With public recognition and reward from the Voiceless Media Prizes, mainstream journalists are now covering key animal issues with greater vigour, pace and enthusiasm, ‘lifting the veil of secrecy’ on hidden cruelty as we intended.

 Advancing legal protection for animals